 Pasta varies greatly not only in shapes but more importantly in texture, taste and quality.
-Pasta Poetry is rolled pasta which is quite different than its extruded cousin: less dense and silkier in texture, more flavorful: more easily digestible and nutritious.
+Pasta Poetry is rolled or “laminate”pasta which is quite different than its extruded cousin: much finer texture, more delicate; stands on its own with extremely light and simply elegant saucing.
 It is made with highest quality durum, real eggs and flavored with spinach or tomatoes etc. It is high in protein and complex carbs with no trans fat.
 It requires a fraction of the water to cook and also less salt.
 The cappellini cooks in one minute and the fettuccine and pappardelle a bit more than that (as opposed to 12 or more minutes for extruded).
 And because of its porous and velvety texture requires less sauce; in fact less is better.
 Remember here the pasta is the star and the sauce is the supporting role!

 With fresh rolled air dried pasta it is important to be ready to go once it is cooked.
 Always prepare warmed bowls with a bit of excellent olive oil and fresh grated cheese (unless it is a fish dish) and perhaps a bit of beautiful green herbs and/or lemon zest.
 Put pasta into salted boiling water ( you don’t need great volumes!) and stir carefully.
 After about 60 seconds test.
 It should be soft but have a bit of bite in it.
 Remove with tongs and toss in sauté pan with “sauce” adding reserved pasta water as needed.
 Arrange (about 2 -3oz,) in a small nest in plate.
 Finish pasta with drizzle of your sauce, olive oil and the tiniest bit of herb if desired.
 (Regarding olive oil: get the best available! extra virgin, cold pressed olive oil of the most recent harvest.
 It makes all the difference.
 Remember that olive oil does not do well in light or warmth.
 Discard olive oil that has gone off! ) Rolled pasta requires little embellishment as flavors are absorbed easily.
 You don’t want to cover up the exquisite flavor of the pasta itself.
 Serve promptly so get everyone to “tavola” before serving.
 Tante Belle Cose !There is a saying in Italy “L’occhio vuole la sua parte” The eye wants its part.
 To the makers of pasta that is culinary poetry, presentation is just as important as the quality of the food itself!